I don’t want to write this.

 Like AT ALL.

-But, for the past few weeks, the Lord has been waking me up at night churning in me to write about this.
+But, for the past few weeks, I’ve been waking up at night churning to write about this.

 So (deep breath) here it goes…